anoanonymous/SeMPL/README.md

 2. Install the specified version of Python and Tensorflow: the codes have been tested with **Python 3.6 - 3.7** and **Tensorflow 2.x**, other versions might cause errors.

-3. Run *SeMPL_main.py* and install all missing packages according to runtime messages.
+3. Run *SeMPL_main.py* and install all missing packages according to requirements.txt and runtime errors.

 # Run *SeMPL*